microsoftgraph/microsoft-graph-docs.pt-BR/concepts/delta_query_messages.md

 ### <a name="use-query-parameters-in-a-delta-query-for-messages"></a>Use os parâmetros de consulta em uma consulta delta para mensagens

 - Você pode usar um parâmetro de consulta `$select` como em qualquer solicitação GET para especificar somente as propriedades necessárias para obter melhor desempenho.
-A propriedade _id_ sempre será retornada.
+A propriedade `id` sempre será retornada.
 - Suporte à consulta delta `$select`, `$top` e `$expand` para mensagens.
 - Há suporte limitado para `$filter` e `$orderby`:
-  * As únicas expressões `$filter` suportadas são `$filter=receivedDateTime+ge+{value}` ou `$filter=receivedDateTime+gt+{value}`.
+  - As únicas expressões `$filter` com suporte são `$filter=receivedDateTime+ge+{value}` ou `$filter=receivedDateTime+gt+{value}`.
-  * A única expressão `$orderby` suportada é `$orderby=receivedDateTime+desc`.
+  - A única expressão `$orderby` suportada é `$orderby=receivedDateTime+desc`.
 Se você não incluir uma expressão `$orderby`, a ordem de retorno não será garantida.
-- Não há suporte DAV para `$search`.
+- Não há suporte para `$search`.

 ### <a name="optional-request-header"></a>Cabeçalhos de solicitação opcionais

 Cada solicitação GET de consulta delta retorna um conjunto de um ou mais mensagens na resposta.
 Como alternativa, você pode especificar o cabeçalho de solicitação, `Prefer: odata.maxpagesize={x}`, para configurar o máximo de mensagens em uma resposta.

 <!--
 ### Iterative process

 A typical round to track message changes goes like this:

 1. Make the initial GET request with the mandatory _Prefer: odata.track-changes_ header.
 If this is your very first delta query for messages in that folder, don't provide any state token.
 If the messages support tracking changes, following the iterative process (steps 2-6) described below will return the entire set of messages in that folder.

 2. Check if the first response returns the _Preference-Applied: odata.track-changes_ header, which confirms your resource supports tracking changes.
 Stop if you don't receive the response header.

 3. If you receive a _skipToken_ (in an _@odata.nextLink_ response header) in the response, you should continue to track the additional messages that have changed (added, deleted, or updated).
 Make a second GET request, using the URL returned in _@odata.nextLink_, which includes a _skipToken_.

 4. The second request will return additional messages that have changed, and either a _skipToken_ if there are more changed messages, or a _deltaToken_ if all the changed messages have been returned.

 5. If you receive a _skipToken_ from the last GET request, continue getting the changes by sending a next GET call, similar to step 3.

-6. When you eventually receive a _detlaToken (in an _@odata.deltaLink_ response header) in the response from a GET, stop.
+6. When you eventually receive a _deltaToken (in an _@odata.deltaLink_ response header) in the response from a GET, stop.
 This round of change tracking is complete.

 7. Save the _deltaToken_.
 The next time you track changes for the same folder, make a GET request similar to step 1, except that now you can use this _deltaToken_ to get just the delta data (messages that have been added, deleted or updated) since the completion of the very first round.

 -->

 ## <a name="example-to-synchronize-messages-in-a-folder"></a>Exemplo para sincronizar mensagens em uma pasta

-O exemplo a seguir mostra uma série de 3 solicitações para sincronizar uma pasta específica contendo 5 mensagens:
+O exemplo a seguir mostra 2 sessões de sincronização de uma pasta específica que, inicialmente, contém 5 mensagens.

+A primeira sessão envolve uma série de 3 solicitações para sincronizar todas as 5 mensagens na pasta:

 - [Solicitação inicial de exemplo](#sample-initial-request) e [resposta](#sample-initial-response)
 - [Solicitação de segundo exemplo](#sample-second-request) e [resposta](#sample-second-response)
 - [Terceiro exemplo de solicitação](#sample-third-request) e [resposta final](#sample-third-and-final-response)

-Confira também o que você vai fazer na [próxima fase](#the-next-round).
+Após a primeira sessão, uma das mensagens é excluída e outra é marcada como lida.
+A [segunda sessão](#synchronize-messages-in-the-same-folder-in-the-next-round) da sincronização retorna apenas o intervalo (a exclusão e atualização) sem retornar as demais mensagens que permaneceram as mesmas.

 ### <a name="sample-initial-request"></a>Solicitação inicial de exemplo